The Monarch Larva Monitoring Project

 Rearing Monarchs Responsibly for Citizen Science

-Participating in the MLMP parasitism study is easy, especially if you are already rearing monarchs.
+Participating in the MLMP Monarch Survival Activity is easy, especially if you are already rearing monarchs.
 Simply collect monarchs from the wild, rear them indoors, and report whether they survive to adulthood, or, if they didn't, what caused their death.
 More information about the MLMP parasitism study can be found here.
 The data you submit is invaluable, and much of what we know about monarchs is due to the efforts of dedicated citizen scientists.
 Get involved today!

 Monarch Lab is now on Instagram!